Processes & Details

 FinCon isn’t about fancy speakers flying in and looking down on the community.
 We’re about speakers who are part of our community (or tangentially-related) and who can inspire or enlighten us.
 We also want keynote speakers who will attend the event and get to know the community.
 We intentionally de-emphasize the main stage production and status to keep the focus on the FinCon Community, instead of any “stars” on stage.
 We aren’t “king and queen makers.”

 We also aren’t a corporate event who is simply spending their annual marketing budget.
 We’re a for-profit event supporting four full-time salaries with low pass pricing.
 Because of this, there is downward pressure on keynote speaker compensation.

 Each year, we brainstorm a short list of 5-10 speakers to approach.
-Ideas usually come from community input via post-conference surveys and the Facebook group, other events and individual recommendations, upcoming book releases, personal preferences from the team, and old and new industry leaders.
+Ideas usually come from community input via the Community Advisory panel, surveys in the Facebook group, other events and individual recommendations, upcoming book releases, personal preferences from the team, and old and new industry leaders.

 We prioritize speakers based on alignment with our philosophy, ability to bring a message that our community needs to hear, his/her demographics when compared to our community’s demographics, including gender and ethnicity, and the ability to garner event pass sales.

 We have more to offer speakers than just monetary compensation.
 We often offer to buy and distribute books, make media connections, include an exhibitor booth, and/or provide specialty services such as video and design services, partner on events and more.
 Compensation packages can both benefit event attendees (free books!) and help us financially.